swasti324/pico-whack-a-mole/README.md

-# Whack-a-Mole Game with raspi RGB Matrix
+# Whack-a-Mole with RaspberryPi Pico and RGB LED Matrix

 Ellen Sun, Swasti Jain, Meagan Lipsman

 Have you ever wanted to play a fun handheld version of one of your favorite childhood games?
-Well you're in luck, because this project implements a Whack-a-mole style game on a raspi pico RGB keypad display.
+Well you're in luck, because this project implements a Whack-A-Mole style game on a RasberryPi Pico RGB keypad display.

 ## How It Works

 The game functions by randomly lighting up buttons one at a time for varying lengths of time.
 The user must press the button while it is lit to earn a point.
 If the user hits a button that is not lit then they loose and the game will end.

+### Features

+- Fluid response
+- Track your score
+- Reset button at end of game for multiple rounds

 <div align="center">
     <img src="demo.gif">